section-engineering-education/engineering-education/content/articles/expose-localhost-urls-with-signed-certificate/index.md

     alt:  Securing Localhost URLs using Ngrok and self-signed Certificates in Django Image
 ---

-Developing application locally is fast and reliable in terms of response time and debugging processes as it does not need an internet connection.
+Developing application locally is fast and reliable in response time and debugging processes as it does not need an internet connection.
 However, it comes with some challenges though.
 <!--more-->
 For instance, let us say you want to build an API that uploads images to a server and an android application that consumes your API  on a mobile phone with your computer as a server.
 Then, it is efficient to use Ngrok to expose the endpoints.

 When the images are uploaded to a static file folder in your application, the application constructs a static URL that can be used to access the images automatically.
 However, the URL appears in the format `http://localhost/media.imagename.png`, but the android studio cannot work with `HTTP` resources.
 So instead, it uses `HTTPS` resources.

-This tutorial aims at going around this problem by creating a self-signed certificate and making our site a trusted source so that when Ngrok exposes our endpoint to the public, our images appear as they have come to form a trusted source.
+This tutorial aims at going around this problem by creating a self-signed certificate and making our site a trusted source so that when Ngrok exposes our endpoint to the public, our images appear as if they have come to form a trusted source.

 We will build a Django Posts API and test the scenarios using REST frameworks browsable API.